Carbohydrates together with fats are the body’s primary source of energy. They provide energy to your organs, tissues, muscles and brain.

 - After your glycogen stores are filled up, the rest of the carbohydrate is stored as fat in your adipose tissue.

-Glycaemic index (GI) is a standardised measurement to examine how extremely a particular carbohydrate affects blood glucose levels (blood sugar).
+Glycemic index (GI) is a standardised measurement to examine how extremely a particular carbohydrate affects blood glucose levels (blood sugar).

 For obvious reasons glucose itself tends to have the most extreme effect on blood glucose.
-Therefore the glycaemic value for glucose is set arbitrarily at 100 so that all other glycaemic index values are a percentage of the blood sugar increase which is brought about by consuming pure glucose.
+Therefore the glycemic value for glucose is set arbitrarily at 100 so that all other glycemic index values are a percentage of the blood sugar increase which is brought about by consuming pure glucose.
 So a food with a GI of 70 increases blood sugar by 70% of the amount that glucose would.
 A GI up to 55 is considered low, from 56 – 69 is considered medium and above 70 is considered high.
 This is actually one of the most important bits of nutritional information that you need to look for whilst shopping.
 Despite this, in many parts of the world GI (and GL) is still poorly reported.

-How Is Glycaemic Index Actually Calculated?
+How Is Glycemic Index Actually Calculated?

 For those of you who are interested in the details of how things work, this is how GI for a particular food is actually calculated.
 As mentioned it is a relative value as it is a comparison to the impact of glucose on blood sugar.
 So when testing a particular subject both the glucose value and value for the particular food would be calculated.
 The glucose value can then be converted to 100 ad the food value would be manipulated proportionally to achieve a GI value.
 Generally speaking 50g of whichever food tends to be used, after any fibre has been subtracted.
 This carbohydrate without the fibre weight added in is known as ‘available carbohydrate’.
 Initially a fasting blood sugar value is done.
 After the food is consumed blood glucose is measured frequently over the next 2 hours.
 These points are plotted on a graph, and what is then considered is the incremental area under the curve (iAUC).
 What this means is that the whole area above the fasting blood sugar is mapped, and its area is calculated.
 This is a measure of how much the particular food increased the blood sugar of the particular subject (whether it be glucose or carrots).